 - Download the desired custom ROM file and, if provided, the GApps (Google Apps) to your PC.

-- You device should be amply charged before flashing a custom ROM.
+- Your device should be amply charged before flashing a custom ROM.
 It is not that the procedure is very long.
 It would take just a few minutes.
-It just a precaution in case anything goes wrong.
+Take it as a precaution in case anything goes wrong.

 - Open Settings on your device and turn on USB Debugging: Settings> Developer Options> USB Debugging> Tick the box.

-If you have taken the measures described above, just follow the simple steps given below to install the ROM on to your SGS3:
+If you have taken the measures described above, just follow the simple steps given below to install the ROM on to your Samsung Galaxy S3:

-- In CWM Recovery mode, use volume, home and power button to navigate and select an option.
-If you device has CWM Touch Recovery, you can do things either by touching an option, or using the physical buttons.
+- In CWM Recovery mode, use volume, home, and power button to navigate and select an option.
+If your device has CWM Touch Recovery, you can do things either by touching an option or using the physical buttons.